keivalya/trinetra/README.md

 ## Future of trinetra
 We are planning on building more accurate ML model and implement a better hardware solution.
 On duscussing upon the same last night, we came up with the idea of a Kotlin Application which will not only assist a person through the surrounding environment, but also within their device.
+We will soon be borrowing Google's text-to-speech API in order to read-out the texts.

 ## Team Members
 - Keivalya Pandya